linda-seiter/CMSC115_2258/unit2_lab/README.md

 | --------------------------------------------------------------------- | ---------------------------------------------------- |
 | Java was initially named Oak.<br>Java is an object-oriented language. | Java was initially named Oak.<br>Java is a language. |

-1. Run the Junit `JavaFactsTest` class and confirm the test fails.
+1. Run the JUnit `JavaFactsTest` class and confirm the test fails.
 Recall you can view the differences between the expected and actual output.
 2. Edit the second print statement in the `main` method in `JavaFacts` to produce the expected output.
-3. Re-run the `JavaFactsTest` class and confirm your solution passes the Junit test.
+3. Re-run the `JavaFactsTest` class and confirm your solution passes the JUnit test.

 ## Task 2 - PizzaShares